Sitecore/Sitecore.Pathfinder/README.md

 Pathfinder works a bit differently by defining that the project must contain all assets used by the project.
 However Sitecore Courier could be use to create an update package for a new version of a project.

-Pathfinder could also use Sitecore Courier internally to deploy the package instead of using Nuget.
+Pathfinder could also use Sitecore Courier internally to deploy the package instead of using NuGet.
 It might be faster.

 ### Sitecore Ship
 [Sitecore Ship](https://github.com/kevinobee/Sitecore.Ship) is a lightweight means to install Sitecore Update packages via HTTP requests.